History of Harajuku Fashion

 Lolita fashion is a style of dress that originated in Japan.
 Lolita is inspired by the clothing of Victorian women and children.
 It often aims to imitate the look of Victorian porcelain dolls.
 Other influences include goth style (particularly for Lolita Goth), horror movies, the punk subculture and anime characters.

 Awesome harajuku fashion!
-Although the boy/girl/thing on the left is more bosozoku street gang style.
+Although the person on the left is more bosozoku street gang style.

 These rainbow creatures are heading into the japanese fashion style of visual kei…

-God yes.
+Yes indeed.
 Why not go out dressed as a cute monster?
 Why not just go ahead and do that?
-Mookychick dares you.

-The foxy japanese girls on the right are more along the lines of victorian lolita goth.
+The girls on the right are more along the lines of victorian lolita goth.